opsschool/curriculum/sysadmin_tools.rst

 Common: ``ssh``
 ---------------
-If your operating system has a good terminal emulator available (eg, Linux, BSD, OSX), then the ``ssh`` command line utility is by far the best tool to use for SSH interactions.
+If your operating system has a good terminal emulator available (e.g., Linux, BSD, OSX), then the ``ssh`` command line utility is by far the best tool to use for SSH interactions.